fvalles/Telecommunications-Mock-Website/README.md

-# Telecommunications company simulated website
+# Simulated website of a telecommunications company

 This repository holds the mock website of a Telecommunications company (Fiber Plans section).